jnozzi/cocoadev.com/SiteContent/General/HowITunesTracksSongFiles.markdown

 How does iTunes track the music files?
 For example if I go to iTunes Music folder and change a name of a music file, iTunes is still able to play and show it in Finder.

 ----
-I asume by using [[FSRef]], [[FSSpec]], Aliases and other yucky incompatible expectation dashing non standard but occasionally useful legacy Mac stuff.
+I asume by using General/FSRef, General/FSSpec, Aliases and other yucky incompatible expectation dashing non standard but occasionally useful legacy Mac stuff.

 "Bitter much?"
 ----